DevExpress/bower-xtrareports-js/README.md

 ## License

-Familiarize yourself with a Commercial License.
+Familiarize yourself with a [Commercial License](http://www.devexpress.com/Support/EULAs/NetComponents.xml).

 ## Support

-In case of any questions regarding the use of DevExpress Reporting tools, please refer to our [Support Center](http://www.devexpress.com/Support/Center).
+For any questions regarding the use of DevExpress Reporting tools, please refer to our [Support Center](https://www.devexpress.com/Support/Center).